mohabumazen/my-notes/README.md

 # my-notes

-## Task 1

 My name is **Mohammad AbuMazen** I graduated from The University of Jordan in 2021 with a degree in Mechatronics Engineering.
 Prior to this boot-camp, I completed a couple of online courses.
 Ideally, I would like to continue to specialize in Data Science.
 I'm impassioned in building artificial intelligence models using machine learning and deep learning techniques.

-## Task 2
+&nbsp;

-***A Good Developer Mindset***
+## A Good Developer Mindset

  - In this century to be successful developer you must follow some rules and think with a simple out of the box ways for your codes.
  - The **main goal** of every software design is to be as easy as it can be to help users to solve their problems.